blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     ![The stretch database report is shown with ResellerSales highlighted.](images/hands-on-lab/2019-03-20-12-21-30.png "Stretch Configured Tables")

-8. Click the dropdown under Migration State.
+8. Select the dropdown under Migration State.
 Notice that you have the option to pause the outbound migration.

 9. Launch a new Query tab and execute the following code to programmatically monitor space used in Azure and locally.